• Skip to primary navigation

 Flavor and Heat Level

-Cubanelle and Anaheim peppers have different flavors and levels of heat.
+Cubanelle and Anaheim peppers have different flavors and levels of heat - compare extract vs flavor comparison explaining taste terms to better understand the difference.

 Both bring mild spiciness to dishes.
 Cubanelle peppers have a mild heat and a subtle sweetness.